 Pictures and videos of these events are located on our media page (click the button below).

-Health fairs are conducted annually in the auditorium of the Baytown Community Center and is a free event.
-This event was last conducted in January of 2020 and was based on NEW START, which is an acronym which stands for Nutrition, Exercise, Water, Sunshine, Temperance, Air, Rest and Trust.
+Health fairs are conducted annually in the auditorium of the Baytown Community Center or other venues and is a free event.
+This event was last conducted in April of 2021 and was based on NEW START, which is an acronym which stands for Nutrition, Exercise, Water, Sunshine, Temperance, Air, Rest and Trust.
 This is also referred to as the eight laws of health and was first developed by the Weimar Institute in California.

 Dinner With The Doctor (DWTD)

-DWTD events are held every other month and the plan is to conduct around four of these a year.
+DWTD events are held throughout the year (we are attempting 2 or 3 a year).
 Each DWTD will feature a different topic and are intended to be a short (two-hour) event that includes about an hour presentation by the doctor while eating a healthy meal followed by a Q&A session and a cooking demonstration.

 The topics will come from what the community is requesting at these events and at the health fair.
 So the most popular requests will be planned for the next year such as stop smoking classes, diabetes, CPR, cooking demonstrations, blood pressure/hypertension, losing weight, etc.